afirstenberg/multivocal/README.md

 ### When does it make sense to use multivocal?

+We think it makes sense for any application you're writing for platforms such as

+* Dialogflow with
+    * The Google Assistant (Actions on Google 2)
+    * Google Chat (formerly Hangouts Chat)
+* The Actions Builder and Actions SDK for the Google Assistant (Actions on Google 3)

-We think it makes sense for any application you're writing with Dialogflow for the Google Assistant (Actions-on-Google).
-We hope to expand this so it make sense to use for the Action SDK (without Dialogflow), for other platforms that use Dialogflow, and for the Amazon Alexa.
+We hope to expand the library so it makes sense to use for other platforms that use Dialogflow, for the
+Amazon Alexa, and for Samsung's Bixby.

-Right now, it targets webhooks that run on the Firebase Cloud Functions platform, but it should work on any platform that uses Express-like handling.
+Right now, it targets webhooks that run on the Firebase Cloud Functions platform, but it should work on any platform that uses Express-like handling or AWS Lambda.

 ### Who is behind multivocal?